Skip to main content

 Success check: You should see "Changes Saved Successfully" and License Status should display "Active"

-Step 1.3: Generate API Key
+Step 1.3: Generate Bearer Token

 1. 1.Go to: Addons → MCP Server

-Important: Copy the API Secret immediately
+Important: Copy the Bearer token immediately

 Part 2: Configure Claude Desktop